bmwirth09/gulp-template/readme.md

 Type: `Object`

 The data object used to populate the text.
+Must be null/undefined if you options.returnFunction is true.

 #### options

 Type: `Object`

 [Lo-Dash `_.template` options](http://lodash.com/docs#template).

+#### options.returnFunction

+Type: `Boolean`

+Return the compiled function, rather than html.

 ## Notes